Hey there, VWAP heads!

 Of course, EVERYTHING I say is important, as you know, but when I drop Knowledge Bombs, you’d better pay attention!

-And today’s KBotD is brought to you by CPOP: It’s better to be late and right than early and wrong.
+And today’s KBotD is brought to you by when we traded the stock CPOP: It’s better to be late and right than early and wrong.

 Now, I initially LOST money playing CPOP – and for many traders, that alone might mean an automatic DQ on ever trading the shares again.

 But not if you’re a VWAP day trader!

 CPOP started the day consolidating below its 1-minute VWAP (blue line on the chart below), but started pushing up against this trendline around 10:20 a.m.
 ET.

 The stock’s next candle was a MONSTER, taking CPOP not only above the 1-minute, but above the multiday VWAP (orange/yellow dashed line) as well!

 Not to mention the shares took out a relevant whole number at $7.00 in the same fell swoop, and as I’ve told dedicated VWAPians several times before, breaks of whole and half numbers can often clear the path even higher.

 All of these feats amounted to a massively bullish signal for the stock.

 Does this mean that I, Kenny Glick, am the Abraham of Assets?